 (a) Manufacturers who sell their products at retail or wholesale in this state are also subject to either the retailing or wholesaling B&O tax, as the case may be.
 In such cases, the manufacturer must report under both the "production" (manufacturing) and "selling" (wholesaling or retailing) classifications of the B&O tax, and claim a multiple activities tax credit (MATC).
 See also WAC 458-20-19301

-For example, Incorporated purchases raw fish that it fillets and/or steaks.
-The resulting product is then sold at wholesale in its raw form to customers located in Washington.
-Incorporated is subject to both the manufacturing raw seafood B&O tax upon the value of the manufactured product, and the wholesaling B&O tax upon the gross proceeds of sale.
-Incorporated is entitled to claim a MATC.
+For example on January 1, 2010, Raw Fish Incorporated purchases raw fish that it manufactures into fillets.
+The resulting product is then sold at wholesale to its customer, Fish Distributor LLC.
+Fish Distributor LLC resells the fillets without intervening use to its customers and provides Raw Fish Incorporated with a copy of its reseller permit.
+Raw Fish Incorporated is subject to both the manufacturing raw seafood B&O tax upon the value of the manufactured product, and the wholesaling B&O tax upon the gross proceeds of sale.
+Raw Fish Incorporated is entitled to claim a MATC.

 (c) The measure of tax for manufacturers and processors for hire with respect to "cost-plus" or "time and material" contracts includes the amount of profit or fee above cost received, plus the reimbursements or prepayments received on account of materials and supplies, labor costs, taxes paid, payments made to subcontractors, and all other costs and expenses incurred by the manufacturer or processor for hire.